-If you cause the HTTP Response to delay for a User Agent like Google bot, Google will probably exclude your website from their search indexes so I typically would not do this in practice on a website that needed any kind of Search Engine Optimization (SEO) friendliness.
+I will warn you, if you cause the HTTP Response to delay for a User Agent like Google bot, Google will probably exclude your website from their search indexes so I typically would not do this in practice on a website that needed any kind of Search Engine Optimization (SEO) friendliness.

 With Classic ASP, since we don’t have a native sleep or delay method, we can just build our own.
 By default, I’m going to stay with a delay of specific number of seconds as our end goal.